community-led-design/kit/src/collections/case-studies/being-studio-co-design-case-study.md

 Figure 3.
 Screen capture of the BEING Futures Think Tank session.

+{% figure "/assets/media/being-shapes-activity.png", "A blackboard on which are drawn various shapes including circles, hearts, stars, squares, triangles, a pair of cherries, and a squiggle.
+Each shape has a different colour written inside.
+The shapes are tightly clustered together." %}
 Figure 4.
-Outcome of the Think Tank collaborative art activity
+Outcome of the Think Tank collaborative art activity.
+{% endfigure %}

 ### Community Leadership